 Pros of taking equity out of an investment property

-As a real estate investor, you ideally want to get as much as possible out of your assets.
-Any money that you have locked up in a property’s equity is unproductive and potentially could be put to better use.
+As a real estate investor, you want to get as much out of your assets as possible.
+Any money you have locked up in a property's equity is unproductive and could be used to your benefit.

-U.S. home values increased by nearly 20% in 2021, which means now might be a great time to cash out some of the equity you’ve built in your investment property and put that money to work for you.
+U.S. home values increased by nearly 20% in 2021, so now might be a great time to cash out some of the equity you've built in your investment property and put that money to work for you.

-If you’re able to qualify for an investment property equity loan, you can use the cash for any purpose, including a down payment for purchasing more investment properties.
-Depending on how you use the funds, you might even be able to take advantage of some tax benefits.
+If you qualify for an investment property equity loan, you can use the cash for any purpose, including a down payment for purchasing more investment properties.
+Depending on how you use the funds, you can take advantage of some tax benefits.

-This can be a great strategy for growing your real estate portfolio or diversifying your investments.
-Or if you just need quick access to cash flow, taking equity out of an investment property can be a great way to access funds at a lower interest rate than with a personal loan.
+Borrowing equity can be an excellent strategy for growing your real estate portfolio or diversifying your investments.
+Or, if you need quick access to cash flow, taking equity out of an investment property can be a great way to access funds at a lower interest rate than with a personal loan.

 Cons of taking equity out of an investment property

-Of course, taking out a loan secured against property always comes with some risk.
-When you borrow against your home equity, your property becomes collateral, and you could lose your real estate investment to foreclosure if you’re unable to pay back the loan.
-While you won’t be risking your primary residence, foreclosing on a second home would still be a major setback for your finances.
-So it’s important to do your due diligence beforehand to ensure you won’t end up in this situation.
+Of course, taking out a loan secured against property always comes with risk.
+When you borrow against your home equity, your property becomes collateral, and you could lose your real estate investment to foreclosure if you cannot repay the loan.
+While you won't be risking your primary residence, foreclosing on a second home would still be a significant setback for your finances.
+So it's essential to do your due diligence beforehand to ensure you won't end up in this situation.

 Taking out an investment property equity loan might also require paying various closing costs, just like when you purchase a property.

-Paying off the balance of another loan might also increase your monthly expenses and could end up costing you a lot in interest payments over the long run, especially if rates continue to rise.
+Paying off the balance of another loan might also increase your monthly expenses and could cost you a lot in interest payments over the long run, especially if rates continue to rise.

 When should you take equity out of an investment property?

-Not all reasons for unlocking equity from an investment property are worth the downsides that come with taking out another loan.
+Not all reasons for unlocking equity from an investment property are worth the downsides of taking out another loan.
 When considering reasons for pulling equity out of an investment property, you can rank them from okay to very risky.

-Taking equity out of an investment property might be a smart decision if you are going to use the funds to reinvest in your existing assets or improve your current mortgage or financial situation.
-For instance, you might want to consider using equity you’ve built in your property for the following purposes:
+Taking equity out of an investment property might be wise if you use the funds to reinvest your existing assets or improve your current mortgage or financial situation.
+For instance, you might want to consider using the equity you've built in your property for the following purposes:

-- Home renovations: All properties require regular maintenance, and over time, you will need to replace more expensive items, like appliances, flooring and windows.
-As the condition of your property deteriorates, the value of your home may decrease as well.
-By using the equity in your investment property to make home improvements, you will be able to preserve or even increase its value.
-Keeping your property in good condition will make it more appealing to tenants, and they may be willing to stay in the property for longer if it’s being updated on a regular basis.
-If you substantially improve the condition of the property, you will also be able to charge higher rental rates, resulting in greater returns on your investment over time.
+- Home renovations: All properties require regular maintenance, and over time, you will need to replace more expensive items, like appliances, flooring, and windows.
+As your property's condition deteriorates, your home's value may also decrease.
+Using the equity in your investment property to make home improvements, you can preserve or even increase its value.
+Keeping your property in good condition will make it more appealing to tenants, who may be willing to stay there for longer.
+If you substantially improve the state of the property, you will also be able to charge higher rental rates, resulting in greater returns on your investment over time.

-- Consolidating high-interest debt: Mortgages offer much lower interest rates than credit cards and other types of debt financing options.
-By paying off higher-interest sources of debt with a cash-out mortgage, you might be able to save hundreds if not thousands of dollars in interest over the long term.
-However many investors make the mistake of consolidating their debt only to run up the balances on their high-interest lines of credit once again, leaving them with an even greater debt load to manage.
-If you are considering using an investment property equity loan to consolidate your debt, make sure that you will have enough operating capital so that additional borrowing won’t be necessary.
+- Consolidating high-interest debt: Mortgages offer much lower interest rates than credit cards and other debt financing options.
+By paying off higher-interest sources of debt with a cash-out mortgage, you might save hundreds if not thousands of dollars in interest over the long term.
+However, many investors make the mistake of consolidating their debt only to run up the balances on their high-interest lines of credit once again, leaving them with an even greater debt load to manage.
+If you are considering using an investment property equity loan to consolidate your debt, make sure that you will have enough operating capital so that additional borrowing won't be necessary.

 While a little riskier, using equity from your investment property to invest in your future earning potential might be a strategy that ends up paying off.
 Although, it would be prudent to have adequate cash reserves should your position be impacted by market dynamics.
 For instance, you might want to consider tapping into your investment property equity for the following purposes:

-- Purchasing a rental property: After weighing the pros and cons, a home purchase might make sense for you if the property would generate enough rental income to offset costs, including new mortgage payments.
+- Purchasing a rental property: After weighing the pros and cons, a home purchase might make sense if the property would generate enough rental income to offset costs, including new mortgage payments.

-- Paying for college: If you’re confident that investing in more education will set you up for greater future financial success, the opportunity costs might be worth it.
+- Paying for college: If you're confident that investing in more education will set you up for more significant future financial success, the opportunity costs might be worth it.

-You should never pull equity out of an investment property to make expensive personal purchases that won’t help improve your financial situation.
-Taking out equity to reinvest it in your business, eliminate personal debt or invest in your future earning potential will have very different outcomes than using equity for things that don’t contribute to your financial success, such as:
+It would be best if you never pulled equity out of an investment property to make expensive personal purchases that won't help improve your financial situation.
+Taking out equity to reinvest it in your business, eliminate personal debt or invest in your future earning potential will have very different outcomes than using equity for things that don't contribute to your financial success, such as:

 - Going on vacation